How to diagnose problems#

 ,f

-For a complete list of job statuses, see the this chapter of the Bacula documentation: Job status and error codes.
-Please note that some part of these job statuses appear internally in Bacula and are not displayed to users.
+For a full list of job statuses, see the Bacula documentation: Job status and error codes.
+Note: Some statuses are internal and may not be visible in the UI.

 Jobs with warnings#